Ex-Haiti mayor accused of killing, torture faces civil trial

-BOSTON (AP) — The former mayor of a small Haitian town accused of terrorizing his political opponents goes on trial in Boston federal court on Monday in a case that highlights the violent nature of Haiti’s politics and the lack of accountability.
+BOSTON (AP) — The former mayor of a small Haitian town is on trial in the United States, accused of terrorizing his political opponents.
+The civil trial, which began Monday, highlights the violence and lack of accountability in Haiti’s politics.

-The suit filed against Jean Morose Viliena, who now lives in suburban Boston, includes claims of killing, torture and arson in the town of Les Irois, which is about 140 miles (225 kilometers) west of Haiti’s capital, Port-au-Prince.
+The lawsuit against Jean Morose Viliena is being heard in U.S. District Court in Boston, and includes claims of killing, torture and arson in the town of Les Irois, home to some 22,000 people.

-The plaintiffs in the suit filed by the Center for Justice and Accountability in San Francisco are three Haitian citizens who allege they or their relatives were violently persecuted by Viliena and his political allies.
+Three Haitian citizens allege they or their relatives were violently persecuted by Viliena and his political allies.
+The lawsuit was filed by the Center for Justice and Accountability in San Francisco.

+The defense says the former mayor was not involved in violence and helped improve the town’s infrastructure.

+His attorney, Peter Haley painted a picture during opening arguments of a farmer’s son who got an education and ran for mayor in 2006 to bring the town into the modern world.
+He did so through more paved roads, a medical clinic, waste pickup and a better education system — all lacking before his election, the defense said.

+Viliena, a lawful permanent resident of the U.S., moved to Malden, Massachusetts in 2009, drives a truck and is a “very productive member of the community,” Haley said.

+Bonnie Lau, an attorney for the plaintiffs, told the jury that Viliena violently suppressed and intimidated his political foes.

-They allege Viliena — a loyalist of former Haitian President Michel Martelly — and his associates killed the brother of a man who accused Viliena of misconduct in office, attempted to kill two others during a raid on a community radio station, and burned down 36 homes while targeting political opponents, the suit says.
+The plaintiffs allege Viliena — a loyalist of former Haitian President Michel Martelly — and his associates killed the brother of a man who accused Viliena of misconduct in office, attempted to kill two others during a raid on a community radio station, and burned down 36 homes while targeting political opponents.

 They are suing under the Torture Victim Protection Act of 1991, a U.S. law that allows civil lawsuits to be filed in the United States against foreign officials alleged to have committed torture or extrajudicial killing if all legal avenues in their home country have been exhausted.